China Covid: Clashes in Shanghai over lockdown evictions

 The city in recent weeks has converted exhibition halls and schools into quarantine centres, and set up makeshift hospitals.

-They're angry about a local school being turned into another quarantine facility.
-Police with riot shields forced them off the streets in the end.

-This was on a small scale but it's a sign of anger and frustration as this lockdown goes on.

-The low numbers of serious cases in Shanghai have led some to ask whether a lockdown is necessary, correspondents say.
+But the low numbers of serious cases in Shanghai have led some to ask whether a lockdown is necessary, correspondents say.

 In recent weeks many residents have taken to social media to complain about the restrictions and the lack of food supplies.